kamil-abbasi/socialite/README.md

 # What is this project?

-Facebook like app, created for learning purposes.
+Social media like app, created for learning purposes.
 It will allow to create posts, upload videos, add comments etc. It will also have ai-powered features (recomendations, insights).

 # How to run